barrett101/PSADT-PreLaunchCheck/README.md

 ## DESCRIPTION
 This is a PSADT prelaunch script designed for Intune.
 If no user is logged in or if OOBE/ESP/Autopilot is running it will run in NonInteractive Mode, otherwise it will run in ServiceUI.exe mode to elevate the GUI.
+The ServiceUI.exe here is the x64 version of the file.

 Log file can be found below.
 The logs will be overridden each time an Win32 app is installed.